 I teach digital rhetoric and professional writing in the English department at The University of Tennessee—Chattanooga.
 I have previously held positions as the Director of Rhetoric Across the Curriculum and Co-Director of the Learning Commons at Quest University Canada as well as Assistant Professor of English at St. John Fisher College in Rochester, NY, where I was the Co-Director of the new Major in Digital Cultures & Technologies.

-My research interests include collaborative writing, new media, fan studies, collective intelligence, and authorship and audience.
+My research interests include community writing, collaborative writing, new media, fan studies, and authorship and audience.
 My work has appeared in Literacy and Composition Studies, Computers & Composition, Computers and Composition Online, KAIROS, and LORE.